Zeitsperre/wine-climatology/README.md

 # wine-climatology

-A collection scripts for performing climate suitability analyses for wine
+A collection scripts for performing climate suitability analyses for wine viticulture

 ## About